Deducteam/lambdapi/doc/tactics.rst

 ``focus <n>``
 -------------

-Makes the nth goal become the current goal.
+Makes the nth goal (starting from 1) become the current goal.

 ``change``
 ----------